-ECDIS and other electronic charting systems have become increasingly important in ship navigation and are already widely used either as a primary navigation tool or as an aid to navigation.
-The systems are increasingly complex, and require adequate and appropriate training in order to be operated correctly and safely.
+ECDIS and other electronic charting systems have become increasingly important in ship navigation and are widely used either as a primary navigation tool or as an aid to navigation.
+The systems are complex, and require adequate and appropriate training in order to be operated correctly and safely.
 Without proper training, these systems will not be used to their full potential and could under some circumstances increase the hazard to navigation.
 The IMO STCW (Standards of Training, Certification and Watch-keeping) and ISM (International Safety Management) codes put the responsibility firmly on the ship-owner to ensure that mariners on their vessels are competent to carry out the duties that they are expected to perform.
 If a ship is fitted with ECDIS, the ship-owner has a duty to ensure that users of such a system are properly trained in its operation and use before using it operationally at sea.

 On the 1st of January 2012, the "2010 Manila Amendments" to the STCW Convention entered into force.
-The amendments include binding minimum ECDIS standards for the training and advanced training of masters and navigating officers, and certification for the corresponding levels of competence.
+The amendments include binding minimum ECDIS standards for the training and advanced training of masters and navigating officers.
 They include:

-Basic training intended to convey a basic level of competency.
-This is mandatory for masters and navigating officers.
-(Chapter II of the Annex to the STCW Convention); and

-Type-Specific Training which should provide appropriate training on ship-specific ECDIS equipment.
-(Regulation I/14 of the Annex to the STCW Convention).
+- Basic training intended to convey a basic level of competency.
+This is mandatory for masters and navigating officers, and require certification for the corresponding levels of competence.
+(Chapter II of the Annex to the STCW Convention); and - Type-Specific Training which should provide appropriate training on ship-specific ECDIS equipment.
+Companies are responsible for ensuring that seafarers employed on their ships are familiarized with the installed ECDIS, but seafarers are not required to provide documentation (certificates) of having completed this training.
+(Regulation I/14 of the Annex to the STCW Convention and IMO STCW.7 Circ.24 (as amended)).

-The provisions are to be implemented gradually during an interim period until 1 January 2017, when all the amendments are to be in place.
+The provisions were implemented gradually during an interim period until 1 January 2017, and are now in place.